viam-soleng/cropping-vision-service/README.md

 This repository contains the `visionsvc` package, a module of the Viam vision service designed for image cropping and further analysis.
 It integrates several vision services, including object detection, age classification, and gender classification.

+Available via the Viam Registry! -> Currently for darwin/arm64 others will follow soon.

 ## Description

 The Viam Detect and Classify Vision Service (`visionsvc`) is a specialized module within the Viam vision framework.
 Its primary function is to crop an image to an initial detection and then utilize a classifier model to return accurate classifications such as detect a face and classify age and gender.